Yes, which is one reason the decision on when to file for your benefits is so important.

 - All of the above is predicated on the surviving spouse being at or past full retirement age when he or she applies for survivor benefits.
 In almost all cases, filing before FRA will reduce the widow’s or widower’s benefit.

-- Full retirement age for survivor benefits is currently 66 for someone born in 1956 and two months later for a 1957 birth year.
+- Full retirement age for survivor benefits is 66 and 2 months for someone born in 1957 and two months later for a 1958 birth year.
 That age is also rising incrementally to 67, but at a different pace than FRA for retirement and spouse benefits.

 - Children and parents you were supporting can also receive survivor benefits on your record, although not the entire amount you were receiving.